martgru/DeepLearning-projects/README.md

    The project focuses on transfer learning using the 10% subset of the Food101 images dataset.
 The EfficientNet model is used, and experiments are conducted using feature extraction and fine-tuning techniques.
 Projects evaluate the model's performance and visualizes its most wrong predictions, providing insights into the model's strengths and weaknesses.

-4. **Text Binary Classification using Kaggle's Natural Language Processing with Disaster Tweets dataset**
+4. **Text Binary Classification using Kaggle's Natural Language Processing with Disaster Tweets**

    This project compares different model architectures for text binary classification using the Kaggle's nlp_getting_started dataset.
 The objective is to determine whether a tweet is related to a disaster or not.
 The project implements several models, including Naive Bayes, feed-forward neural network, LSTM, GRU, bidirectional-LSTM, 1D Convolutional Neural Network, and TensorFlow Hub Pretrained Feature Extractor.
 The performance of each model is compared to identify the most effective approach.